Chelyabinsk meteor: Atmospheric entry

 13.6 km, with part of the meteoroid continuing on its general trajectory to punch a hole in the frozen Lake Chebarkul, an impact that was fortuitously captured on camera and released in November 2013.

 The infrasound waves given off by the explosions were detected by 20 monitoring stations designed to detect nuclear weapons testing managed by the Comprehensive Test Ban Treaty Organization (CTBTO) Preparatory Commission, including the distant Antarctic station, some 15000 km away.
 The blast of the explosion was large enough to generate infrasound returns, after circling the globe, at distances as far as about 85000 km.
 Multiple arrivals involving waves that travelled twice around the globe have been identified.
-The meteor explosion produced the largest infrasounds ever to be recorded by the CTBTO infrasound monitoring system, which began recording in 2001, so great that they reverberated around the world several times, taking more than a day to dissipate.
+The meteor explosion produced the largest infrasounds to be recorded by the CTBTO infrasound monitoring system up to that point since recording began in 2001 (only since surpassed by the 2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami), so great that they reverberated around the world several times, taking more than a day to dissipate.
 Additional scientific analysis of US military infrasound data was aided by an agreement reached with US authorities to allow its use by civilian scientists, implemented only about a month before the Chelyabinsk meteor event.